-Wrong date and time prevents users to browse the Internet.
+Wrong Date and Time in Computer does prevent users to browse the Internet.
 And, this could be also the reason behind this error.
 Sometimes, due to power failure, Computer gets turned off.
-And then, after restarting PC, date and time gets changed.
-So, you have to make sure date and time is updated, and, right time zone is selected.
-And, it doesn’t matter error is occurring in Android, iOS or Windows.
-You need to stay updated your device with right time to browse internet without interruption.
+And then, after restarting the PC, the date and time get changed.
+So, you have to make sure the date and time are updated, and, the right time zone is selected.
+And, it doesn’t matter error is occurring in Android, iOS, or Windows.
+You need to stay updated on your device at the right time to browse the internet without interruption.

 To make changes in Data & Time and set time automatically in Windows 10.
-Follow this step.
+Follow these steps.

-If a site was using a HTTPS protocol and now site owner remove it.
-Then, due to browser cache this error occurs.
+If a site was using an HTTPS protocol and now site owner remove it.
+Then, due to browser cache, this error can occur.
 Also, if you’re visiting a site first time.
-And, still facing the “Your Connection is Not Private” error.
-Then maybe, due to some Chrome extensions this error is occuring.
-Here are two solution, which you can apply on Chrome Browser.
-And, hopefully, this solution will help you to get rid of from this error.
+And, if still the site is showing “Your Connection is Not Private” error.
+Then maybe, due to some Chrome extensions, this error is occurring.
+Here are two solutions, which you can apply on Chrome Browser.
+And, hopefully, this solution will help you to get rid of this error.

-Click on “Restore Settings to their original defaults” option.
+2. Click on the “Restore Settings to their original defaults” option.
 And, after that, click on “Reset Settings”.

 This option will immediately disable all Chrome extensions.
 And, will set all settings to default, if you have made changes in developer mode.

 1. To Clear Chrome Browsing Data (History, Cookies, Cached Images, and other saved data), open the following URL.

 2. Make sure all option is selected, and time range is set to “All time”.
 After that, just click on “Clear data”.
 The process will take time, so don’t close the browser.